kob-aha/gradle-workshop/exercises/exercise-7/README.md

 Publish to Maven local in addition to local 'repository' folder.

 **Hint:** analyze exercise-7 tasks by running ``` gradlew tasks --all```.
-Can you see what task you should run to publish to Maven local.
+Can you see what task you should run to publish to Maven local?